-There are two existing buildings on the site, known as the Community Cannery and the Workshop Annex, which were originally constructed in Camp Adair, a U.S. Army WWII training facility, in 1942 before being relocated onsite.
+No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
+The applicant has proposed to retain some of the structures onsite.
 Please refer to the demolition analysis within this report for further discussion.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.